 There are also many off-campus housing options available in Thunder Bay and Orillia.

-Experiential Learning: Co-op, Internships, Field School, Placements and More
+Learning Beyond the Classroom: Co-op, Internships, Field School, Placements and More

 Supporting Our Students

 Your success matters to us.
 We are committed to supporting you as you transition to life as a university student and throughout your studies.

 Whether you are a new student arriving on campus for the first time, getting ready to graduate or anything in between, Student Central provides you with a more convenient way to conduct your business and access support in 1 central location.
 Here you will be able to access everything you need – from enrolling at Lakehead through to course registration, financial support, academic advising and so much more.
 Our dedicated, cross-trained Student Central Professionals can solve issues from start to finish with consistency of service and answers.
 This holistic approach allows us to focus on you!

 You can find us in the University Centre (beside the Agora).
 We are open Monday to Friday from 8:30 am to

 The Student Success Centre has many programs and support services in place to help you achieve your academic and personal goals while you study at Lakehead University.
 We provide academic support through tutoring services, career exploration, co-operative opportunities and leadership development.
 Register for an Academic Skills Workshop on note-taking, time management and exam preparation, or take advantage of our group tutoring, and writing and math support.
 Career exploration and advising, including help with resumé writing, interview preparation and job searching are other ways we can support you as you prepare for your future career.